Agriculture in Taiwan: Rice

-In 2013, Taiwan harvested more than 1.6 million tons of rice yield from 2,703 km2 of land with a total value of NT$36.9 billion.
-It is the most valuable cash crop in Taiwan.
+In 2023, Taiwan harvested 1.46 million tons of paddy rice from 222,413 hectares of land, for a yield of 6,566 kg per hectare and a total value of NT$34.9 billion.
+It is the most important cash crop in Taiwan.
 The quality of Taiwanese rice is extremely high.

-Before the Japanese colonial period most rice grown in Taiwan was long-grained Indica rice, the Japanese introduced short-grained Japonica which quickly changed both the farming and eating patterns of the Taiwanese.
+Before the Japanese colonial period, most rice grown in Taiwan was long-grained Indica rice.
+The Japanese introduced short-grained Japonica into Taiwan, which quickly changed both the farming and eating patterns of the Taiwanese.